DipaliIndiaNIC/DipaliIndiaNIC/README.md

-- 👋 Hi, I’m @DipaliIndiaNIC
+- 👋 Hi, I’m Dipali Gupta
 - 👀 I’m interested in ...
 Android + Kotlin + Mediapipe + ML
 - 🌱 I’m currently learning ...
 MediaPipe & ML
 - 💞️ I’m looking to collaborate on ...
 New projects in ML